Gabe Paul

 Gabriel Howard Paul (January 4, 1910 – April 26, 1998) was an American executive in Major League Baseball who, between 1951 and 1984, served as general manager of the Cincinnati Reds, Houston Colt .45s, Cleveland Indians and New York Yankees.
 He also was president and part-owner of the Indians and president and limited partner of the Yankees.

 Early life and career

-Born in Rochester, New York, and of Jewish descent, Paul got his start in the game at age ten as a batboy for the Rochester Tribe of the AA International League and later attended Monroe High School.
+Born in Rochester, New York, and of Jewish descent, Paul got his start in the game at age ten as a shoeshine boy for the Rochester Tribe of the AA International League and later attended Monroe High School.
 Eventually, he worked for Warren Giles, who became business manager of the renamed Rochester Red Wings when the St. Louis Cardinals purchased the team in 1928.
 When Giles took over the front office of the Cincinnati Reds in 1937, Paul became the Reds’ traveling secretary.
+The 1940 season saw turbulence upon the suicide of catcher Willard Hershberger.
+Paul was the last person to speak to Hershberger before the latter's death, as Paul was asked by manager Bill McKechnie to reach out to him.

 After returning from military service during World War II, Paul was promoted to vice president.